fivethirtyeight/data/bad-drivers/README.md

-# Bad drivers
+# Bad Drivers

-Data from the article [Dear Mona, Which State Has The Worst Drivers?](http://fivethirtyeight.com/datalab/which-state-has-the-worst-drivers/)
+This folder contains data behind the story [Dear Mona, Which State Has The Worst Drivers?](http://fivethirtyeight.com/datalab/which-state-has-the-worst-drivers/).

 Variable | Source
 ---|---------